 Alternative supplementation may be available through NAD+ injections.
 Please consult with your healthcare provider with any questions or concerns.

 Preliminary clinical studies have shown possible adverse effects on organs and organ systems, but so far, no results have been conclusive.

 Human clinical studies are still lacking regarding safety and efficacy.

-In fact, the FDA has recently recommended disallowing NMN as a dietary supplement and it may not be marketed or sold in the US at present.
+In fact, the FDA has recently recommended disallowing NMN as a dietary supplement, and it may not be marketed or sold in the US at present.
 However, this may be temporary, and there are still companies that legally sell NMN produced prior to this decision.